Skip to content

 Aeroacoustics Research Team

-Join us for the NWTF Propeller Forum, a unique opportunity for PhD students, postdocs, and junior academics to connect, share groundbreaking research, and forge collaborations in the exciting field of propeller technology.
-This one-day event will accelerate your understanding of propeller aerodynamics, aeroacoustics and dynamics, providing invaluable insights and networking opportunities to propel your research forward.
+The NWTF Propeller Forum, was a unique opportunity for PhD students, postdocs, and junior academics to connect, share groundbreaking research, and forge collaborations in the exciting field of propeller technology.
+This one-day event accelerated understanding of propeller aerodynamics, aeroacoustics and dynamics, providing invaluable insights and networking opportunities to help propel research forward.

-• Presentations and Discussions: Engage with the latest numerical (low- to high-fidelity modelling) and experimental findings and concepts in propeller research, presented by PhD students and postdoctoral researchers.
-Explore the intricacies of aerodynamics and aeroacoustics and participate in lively discussions and Q&A sessions.
+• Presentations and Discussions: Attendees engaged with the latest numerical (low- to high-fidelity modelling) and experimental findings and concepts in propeller research, presented by PhD students and postdoctoral researchers.
+They explored the intricacies of aerodynamics and aeroacoustics and participated in lively discussions and Q&A sessions.

-• Networking and Collaboration: Connect with academics to explore potential collaborations and share insights.
-Take a guided tour of the state-of-the-art facilities at the University of Bristol, discovering the tools and technologies driving innovation in the field.
+• Networking and Collaboration: Participants connected with academics to explore potential collaborations and share insights.
+They took a guided tour of the state-of-the-art facilities at the University of Bristol, discovering the tools and technologies driving innovation in the field.

 • Numerical Techniques